JonathanBelanger/bliss/doc/blsvaxalphadif.md

 The following floating point functions are provisionally implemented.
-Since there is no direct machine support for conversions between VAX and IEEE floating point types, these functions may be replaced by calls to a runtime library:
+Since there is no direct machine support for conversions between VAX and IEEE floating point types, these functions may be replaced by calls to a run-time library:

 CVTFS, CVTSF, CVTDT, CVTTD, CVTGT, CVTTG